karmi/retire/README.markdown

 _Slingshot_ implements not only _searchable_ features, but also _persistence_ features.

-This means that you can use a _Slingshot_ model **instead** of your database, not just for searching your database.
+This means that you can use a _Slingshot_ model **instead of** your database, not just for searching your database.
 Why would you like to do that?

 Well, because you're tired of database migrations and lots of hand-holding with your database to store stuff like `{ :name => 'Slingshot', :tags => [ 'ruby', 'search' ] }`.
 Because what you need is to just dump a JSON-representation of your data into a database and load it back when needed.
-Because you've noticed that _searching_ your data is much more effective way of retrieval then constructing elaborate database query conditions.
+Because you've noticed that _searching_ your data is a much more effective way of retrieval then constructing elaborate database query conditions.
 Because you have _lots_ of data and want to use _ElasticSearch's_ advanced distributed features.